Ballot Harvesting: What Is It? How Does It Work?

 • Business travel

-Although every U.S. state provides its voters with absentee ballots, there are different types of absentee ballots, and some have different requirements than others.
-The different types of absentee voting are "no-excuse" and "qualified."
+All states have protocols for early voting and absentee voting in general and primary elections.
+There are different types of absentee ballots, and some have different rules than others.
+The two main types of absentee voting are "no-excuse" and "qualified."

-Most states in the U.S. do not require a voter to provide a reason why the voter cannot make it to a polling place on election day.
+Most states in the U.S. do not require a voter to give a reason they can't vote in person on election day.
 These "no-excuse" states will mail a paper ballot to voters upon request.
-Voters can then fill out the ballot and send it back to the election office.
+Voters can then fill out the ballot and return it to the election office.
+Or electors can place the completed ballot in a ballot drop box.

-Other states require voters to fulfill specific requirements before the voter is eligible to receive an absentee ballot.
-In the state of Arkansas, for example, voters are only eligible for an absentee ballot if they are "unavoidably absent" from their polling site by being:
+Other states require voters to fulfill specific requirements before the voter is eligible to get an absentee ballot.
+In Arkansas, for example, voters are only eligible for an absentee ballot if they are "unavoidably absent" from their polling site due to:

-• Serving in the armed forces or a dependent family member of someone who is serving
+• Serving in the armed forces or are a dependent family member of someone who is serving

 • Temporarily living outside of the U.S. during an election